-160. Urbanisation.
+160. Urbanization.
 PPTA observations indicate that actual urbanisation rates in Zuoquan County are higher than reported statistics.
 Nearly all surveyed villages are experiencing declining populations due to emigration.
 Except during summer and winter vacations, village residents are mainly middle and old-aged people.
 This is due to: (i) villagers who have accumulated wealth from mining have relocated to urban areas, (ii) most young people have left to work in non-agricultural industries in the urban areas of Zuoquan, Taiyuan, Jinzhong, and other neighboring cities; and (iii) people moving to urban areas for better education opportunities.
-These urbanization trends are reflected by surveys of village family members conducted for this project.
-According to the survey, the average number of family members is 3.48, including 3.26 living locally (within the county) and 0.25 live in the non-local region (i.e., population working in other areas in permanently, yet their Hukou is still in local.
+These urbanization trends are reflected by surveys of village family members is 3.48, including 3.26 living locally (within the county) and 0.25 live in the non-local region (i.e., population working in other areas in permanently, yet their Hukou is still in local.
 Table V-13).
 Despite declining village populations, most rural people still live within Zuoquan County, and will benefit from the project which will positively impact the whole county, especially northern districts.
 Furthermore, industrial facilities in rural areas will also benefit from the project.